swiftly-solution/documentation/src/docs/scripting/events/gameevents/onteamintroend.md

 ---

 # OnTeamIntroEnd
-This event is triggered when team_intro_end is triggered
+This event is triggered when team_intro_end is triggered.
 ::: tabs
 @tab Lua
 ```lua